top of page

 I do need to state that the charity rehabilitated all of my dogs to the best of their ability and a full bill of health has to be passed before they can make the long journey overseas.
 The trauma and health problems were all caused before being rescued by the charity and if it wasn't for such kind souls like the SHS team, Underdog International and the amazing lady who found Pickle dumped in Beijing, they would not be here today.

 I had been warned of how much emotional and physical trauma each dog may have gone through and to expect it to be a long process for them to trust humans, adapt to their new surroundings, the UK temperature and having a place to call home.
-I spoke with the charity home checking team, researched rehabilitating rescue dogs and read up as much as possible, I was prepared for the upset tummies, toilet training, lead training, behaviour problems and food guarding, but some of the things I had not anticipated, like climbing stairs, learning how to play with a toy, being cuddled and accepting that from now on they didn't have to forage and fight for food, something that took Pickle a while and even now he has to be fed separately.
-He was found dumped on the streets with a note around his neck explaining he was no longer wanted, so it took a while for him to realise he would never go hungry again.
+I spoke with the charity home checking team, researched rehabilitating rescue dogs and read up as much as possible, I was prepared for the upset tummies, toilet training, lead training, behaviour problems and food guarding, but some of the things I had not anticipated, like climbing stairs, learning how to play with a toy, being cuddled and accepting that from now on they didn't have to forage and fight for food, something that took a while and even now I monitor each dog when they eat.
+One of my foster dogs was found dumped on the streets with a note around his neck explaining he was no longer wanted, so it took a while for him to realise he would never go hungry again.
 Bean barked whenever I turned the television on, he didn't know what it was and it scared him, we had a very quiet first few evenings and Peanut hated all men to start with.

 I cannot focus on what these poor pups went through and only on what I can offer them now as it is too upsetting.